 Elgin is a somewhat small city located in the state of Texas.
 With a population of 9,039 people and two constituent neighborhoods, Elgin is the 254th largest community in Texas.

-The percentage of adults in Elgin with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.42% of adults in Elgin have a bachelor's degree or advanced degree.
+The citizens of Elgin are slightly less educated than the national average of 21.84% for the average city or town: 14.45% of adults in Elgin have a bachelor's degree or advanced degree

-The per capita income in Elgin in 2010 was $21,772, which is middle income relative to Texas and the nation.
-This equates to an annual income of $87,088 for a family of four.
+The per capita income in Elgin in 2010 was $20,805, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,220 for a family of four.
 However, Elgin contains both very wealthy and poor people as well.

 Elgin is an extremely ethnically-diverse city.
 The people who call Elgin home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Elgin, accounting for 45.87% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Elgin residents report their race to be White, followed by Black or African-American.
-Elgin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 44.46% of the city’s residents.
-Important ancestries of people in Elgin include German, Irish, Dutch, and French .
+Important ancestries of people in Elgin include English, Irish, French , and Dutch.

 The most common language spoken in Elgin is English.
 Other important languages spoken here include Spanish and German.